A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

-Updated code is in NESolver/NESolver2.py
+Updated code is in NESolver/NESolver2.py and SDADeleter/SDADeleter1.py

-It can now identify whether a support has infinitely many NE.
+NESolver2 can now identify whether a support has infinitely many NE. (using rank)

-Test/test2.py have some basic test for it.
-Will add some tests later.
+SDADeleter1 can delete all the strictly dominated actions recursively.